List of decommissioned ships of the South African Navy: 1944 change to pennant numbers

 South African Navy vessels pennant numbers T01-T62 used numbers that were duplicated with the Royal Navy.
 In 1944 South African Navy vessel pennant numbers were changed to eliminate this duplication.
 500 was added to pennant numbers T01-21, 440 was added to pennant numbers T22-39 and 400 was added to numbers T40-61.
 Thus as an example, T40 became T440 and T05 became T505.
-In the below tables, pennant numbers in parenthesis indicate the revised number applicable after 1944.
+In the below tables, pennant numbers in parentheses indicate the revised number applicable after 1944.

 Battle Honours

 The Battle Honours listed in the below tables makes use of an abbreviated form.
 The full description for each category is below: